This story is rated «NC-17», and carries the warnings «m/m relationship».

 Series: THE RITUAL

 Title: A Tradition and a Misunderstanding (Part 1/9)

 Warnings: m/m relationship

-Author’s note: this is totally AU.
+Authors’ note: this is AU.
+Some things are loyal to Tolkien’s story; I have changed some events and invented all the rest.
 If you like to read things canon, this is not a story for you.

-Feedback: kind words will be welcome as well as constructive criticism.
+Feedback: kind words will be welcome and constructive criticism as well.